dnsimple/dnsimple-services/services/blogger/instructions.md

 If your domain uses CAA records, Blogger requires a CAA entry for `letsencrypt.org` so certificates can be issued and renewed.

-See the current Blogger documentation for details: https://support.google.com/blogger/answer/1233387?hl=en